 2816 Cheek Road

-Don't let the building fool you.
-Behind their doors, you'll find perfectly seasoned and tender barbecue cooked to perfection.
+When you see a sign with a pig in a chef’s hat, you know you’re in the right place.
+Behind the doors, you'll find perfectly seasoned and tender barbecue cooked to perfection.
 Food writer Greg Cox describes the pork as, “tasty stuff, laced with just the right amount of fat and well-browned crust.”
 Combine the chipotle peach ribs or some of that well-browned pork with sides of potato salad, collards, beans, and Brunswick stew, and you will leave full and happy.
 (Also, they are open for breakfast, lunch, or dinner!)

 2419 Guess Road

-With a name like Hog Heaven Bar-B-Q, you know it's good.
-They feature succulent main dishes prepared with traditional recipes and offer ribs, barbecue chicken, fried chicken, seafood, and other home-style cooking favorites.
+With a name like Hog Heaven Bar-B-Q, you know it’s good.
+The menu features succulent, homestyle main dishes like ribs, barbecue chicken, fried chicken, seafood, and more prepared with traditional recipes.
 Make sure to top off your meal with a giant glass of iced tea!

 3327 Holloway Street

 Established in 1995, Home Plate Restaurant specializes in Southern cooking served cafeteria-style.
 Stop by Sunday-Monday for a hearty lunch or dinner of barbecued chicken, meatloaf, boneless ribs, fried apples, blackeye peas, and more.
 With numerous entrees and sides daily, they are sure to have something for everyone to enjoy!